dacrands/flask-smart-monitor/README.md

 ```

 ## Hosting
----

 The following instructions will get the application running on Heroku.

-If you didn't know what the `Procfile` does, it's instruction for Heroku on how to run our
+If you didn't know what the `Procfile` does, it's instructions for Heroku on how to run an
 application.

 ```